Rob685/eos/README.md

 ## `tests` folder

-Owing to difficulty with python relative imports, please run from root directory of repo, e.g. `python test_gamma1.py`
+Python's relative import structure seems very difficult to use.
+One thing I found works is to run these tests from the root directory,

+`python -m tests.test_gamma1`